grafana/agent/docs/sources/flow/reference/components/discovery.http.md

 ]
 ```

-It is possible to use additional fields in the JSON to pass parameters to [prometheus.scrape][] such as the `metricsPath` and `scrape_interval`.
+It's possible to use additional fields in the JSON to pass parameters to [prometheus.scrape][] such as the `metricsPath` and `scrape_interval`.

 [prometheus.scrape]: {{< relref "./prometheus.scrape.md#technical-details" >}}

-As an example, the following will provide a target with a custom `metricsPath`, scrape interval, and timeout value:
+As an example, the following JSON provides a target with a custom `metricsPath`, scrape interval, and timeout value:

 ```json
 [